 So that a student’s RU education might have as much disciplinary breadth as possible, students must fulfill core curriculum requirements with courses with prefixes different from that of their major.
-An exception may be made for one course.
+An exception may be made for one coursein Goals 5-11 and either a CORE 201 or CORE 202 equivalent.
 Furthermore, students are restricted from taking more than one course with the same prefix to fulfill requirements in University Core B; and students are restricted from taking more than one course with the same prefix to fulfill requirements in College Core A.

 All courses will be at the 100- or 200-level.
 Exceptions will be made for courses whose enrollment may be determined by placement exams (e.g., intermediate or advanced foreign language courses).

 Courses must meet all learning outcomes established for any area in which they are listed.

 All courses (with the exceptions of University Core A and the second course in a two-course sequence) will introduce students to a broad academic discipline or field of study.
 As introductory courses, they do not assume any post-secondary study of the subject.

 To ensure that students are able to fulfill degree requirements and plan schedules accordingly, courses will be offered multiple times each academic year and multiple faculty members must be capable of teaching each course.